Moetassem/MRS_DP_Project/README.md

 - Install Docker either by apt-get on Linux (docker.io) or app on Windows
 - If you dont want to use Docker, just open the Dockerfile and follow the instructions (Ignore RUN, CMD, ENTRYPOINT and so on in this case)
 - docker build -f Dockerfile . -t MRS-Project --> This steps takes around 1 hour (depending on internet speed)
+Note: Last command needs to be done only once, after that the image is cached and you only need to run it.

 ## On Windows
 - Install  VcXsrv Windows X Server